-It might be the season that sends shivers up your spine, but don’t let fear stop you from finding industry movers and shakers that can help give your content a wider audience.
+October might be the season that sends shivers up your spine, but don’t let fear stop you from finding industry movers and shakers that can help give your content a wider audience.
 Influencers don’t have to be celebrities.
-Who they do need to be are prominent people that your audience respects.
+They just need to be prominent people that your audience respects.

 For instance, let’s say you manufacture equestrian equipment for show riders.
 You won’t get much mileage out of a Lady Gaga endorsement – even if she’s one of the world’s top celebrities.
 What will help you stand out among the crowd is the endorsement of a top Olympic rider.